duganchen/attractplus_appimage/README.md

-# Attract Plus AppImage Build
+# Attract-Mode Plus AppImage Build

 Builds [Attract-Mode Plus](https://github.com/oomek/attractplus/) into an AppImage.
 Use case is to run Attract Mode on a Steam Deck and use it to launch MAME, which is installed as a FlatPak.